 Student health records are maintained for all students enrolled in Channahon District 17 schools and SOWIC programs.
 The health record is considered a part of the student's permanent record.
 In the event that a student transfers out of the district, the parent/guardian will be given a copy of their child's Health record, a transfer form and any other state required form.
-A copy of the Health Record will be forwarded to the transferring school.
+A student that requires a medical assistance device, (eg. Crutches, wheelchair, scooter etc.) during school hours must to provide a medical note to their principal.